Pepperstone (Razor): Cheapest All-In Cost on EUR/USD for 5+ Lots Per Month

 What happened during news events on Capital.com's MT4 build?

-Capital.com's MT4 mode briefly blocked new market orders for about 8 seconds during the ECB rate decision on 12 December 2025.
-The fills that did go through stayed under 60ms.
-The same behaviour appeared on the proprietary platform during the same window, so this is a Capital.com-wide pause rather than an MT4-specific issue.
-The 50-trade fee gating on the standard account triggers a small per-trade charge after the first 50 round-trips of a given month; on MT4, the counter clicks over slightly faster than on the proprietary build because of how the EA-driven order flow is timestamped.
-If you run EAs that fire more than two trades a day, you will hit the gate inside the first week.
+During the ECB rate decision on 12 December 2025, Capital.com's MT4 mode briefly blocked new market orders for about 8 seconds; the fills that went through stayed under 60ms.
+The same pause hit the proprietary platform in the same window, so it is Capital.com-wide, not MT4-specific.
+The 50-trade fee gating adds a small per-trade charge after the first 50 round-trips of a month, and on MT4 the counter clicks over slightly faster because of how EA-driven order flow is timestamped.
+Run EAs that fire more than two trades a day and you will hit the gate inside the first week.

 Spread bets and CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 61% of retail investor accounts lose money when trading spread bets and CFDs with this provider.
 You should consider whether you understand how spread bets and CFDs work and whether you can afford to take the high risk of losing your money.